ecstrema/parois-du-quebec/src/components/HomeEn.svelte.md

 - Val-David : Roc & Ride
 - Gatineau : Verti Call
 <!-- - Trois Rivières : Maikan Aventure -->
-- Quebec-city : Délire Escalade climbing centers
+- Quebec city : Délire Escalade climbing centers
 <!-- - Magog: D-Vert -->

 It is also possible to **order a copy directly from this website** (42$ + 10$ shipping)